joesb/helios360/content/handbook/what/communication-is-key.md

 - preparing what will be done in due course
 - accounting for what won't be done
 - … and why
+- giving clarity on issues and challenges that arise
+- … and facilitating the decisions that need to be made about them

+&nbsp;

 There are lots of ways to do this, and the means you choose will depend on lots of things: